vicsz/cloud-lab/README.md

 **Replace ENTER_PCF_DOMAIN with domain from *cf routes* step.**

+Cloud Foundry community members have written plugins to further automate the blue-green deployment process.
+These include:

+Autopilot: Autopilot is a Cloud Foundry Go plugin that provides a subcommand, zero-downtime-push, for hands-off, zero-downtime application deploys.
+BlueGreenDeploy: cf-blue-green-deploy is a plugin, written in Go, for the Cloud Foundry Command Line Interface (cf CLI) that automates a few steps involved in zero-downtime deploys.

 ## 5 - Configuration with Spring Boot

+Key points:
+* Spring Boot Profiles
+* Configuration precedence

 Spring Boot lets you externalize your configuration so that you can work with the same application code in different environments.